opendr-eu/opendr/src/opendr/perception/skeleton_based_action_recognition/README.md

 Python implementation of baseline method, ST-GCN [[1]](#1), and the proposed methods TA-GCN [[2]](#2), ST-BLN [[3]](#3) and PST-GCN [[4]](#4) for Skeleton-based Human Action Recognition.
-The ST-GCN, TA-GCN and ST-BLN methods can be run and evaluated using stgcn_learner by specifying the model name.
+The ST-GCN, TA-GCN and ST-BLN methods can be run and evaluated using spatio_temporal_gcn_learner by specifying the model name.
-The PST-GCN method can be run and evaluated using pstgcn_learner.
+The PST-GCN method can be run and evaluated using progressive_spatio_temporal_gcn_learner.

 This implementation is adapted from the [OpenMMLAB toolbox]( https://github.com/open-mmlab/mmskeleton/tree/b4c076baa9e02e69b5876c49fa7c509866d902c7).